-Same goes for that all-important phone number you want him to call.
+The same goes for that all-important phone number you want him to call.
 People don’t pay attention to their own phone numbers.
 How many times do you call yourself?
-So any time you are leaving a message for an important call-back, write it down in front of you—even it you know it.
+So any time you are leaving a message for an important call-back, write it down in front of you—even if you know it.

 3. Keep It Short